mpfraser7/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An analysis on kickstarter campaigns
-Performing analysis on kickstarter to uncover trends
+Performing analysis on kickstarter to uncover trends --- *first point
+*second point